 It is trite (but true) to say that someone’s intent on illegal activity such as money laundering will not introduce themselves to us in those terms.
 Whilst generalizations are not always useful, red flags to a suspicious transaction or illegal activity can include:

-At EXL Private Bank, the Money Laundering Reporting Officer (“MLRO”) is a member of senior management with the specific responsibility of overseeing the implementation of our policies to prevent financial crime.
-The MLRO reports directly to the Board of EXL Private Bank.
+At EXL PB, the Money Laundering Reporting Officer (“MLRO”) is a member of senior management with the specific responsibility of overseeing the implementation of our policies to prevent financial crime.
+The MLRO reports directly to the Board of EXL PB.

-EXL Private Bank and each member of staff is required by law to report suspicious transactions, via the firm’s MLRO, to ESAAMLG.
+EXL PB and each member of staff is required by law to report suspicious transactions, via the firm’s MLRO, to ESAAMLG.
 The individual obligation is satisfied by promptly reporting your suspicions to the MLRO.

 EXL Private Bank recognizes the importance of keeping full and accurate records of the steps taken by us to verify our approved clients and applicants.
 All original documentation is maintained in paper or electronic format for as long as a person remains an approved client and for 6 years thereafter.

-EXL Private Bank is responsible for making sure that our staff:
+EXL PB is responsible for making sure that our staff:

 With this in mind, we conduct periodic refresher training for our staff.
 The MLRO or other senior management are on hand to answer any questions or deal with concerns on this topic